peteamiri/Tutorials/JobInterview/Solution Architect/Definitions.md

 Active Directory uses a hierarchical structure consisting of domains, which are tree-like structures that contain objects such as users, devices, groups, and databases.
 Domains can have standard domains and subdomains .

 Active Directory also includes other services such as Active Directory Domain Services (AD DS), Active Directory Lightweight Directory Services (AD LDS), Active Directory Certificate Services (AD CS), and Active Directory Federation Services (AD FS) .

-Overall, Active Directory is a powerful tool for managing permissions and controlling access to network resources in Windows domain networks.
-It is widely used by organizations of all sizes to help manage user permissions and access rights

 Here are some key aspects of Active Directory: